IBM/icse-react-assets/README.md

 4. Run `npm update && npm run build` to build the library
 5. Test your component in the playground.
 Navigate to `/playground/src/App.js` and render your component
+6. Run `npm i-all` to npm install in both apps and make sure the library is updated within playground.
-6. Run `npm run dev` to ensure your component renders & functions properly in the playground environment
+7. Run `npm run dev` to ensure your component renders & functions properly in the playground environment
-7. Create a PR
+8. Create a PR